-The ophthalmologist will also conduct a physical examination of the eye.
-This examination will involve using a special microscope known as a slit lamp to visualize the eye’s surface and, potentially, the eyelid.
+The ophthalmologist will conduct a physical examination of the eye.
+HSV causes dendrites, a branching pattern, on the cornea, so the examination may involve a special microscope known as a slit lamp to visualize the eye’s surface and, potentially, the eyelid.

 These professionals can usually diagnose eye herpes by looking at the sores.
 If the infection has reached the deeper layers of the eye, they will need to use special instruments to measure the eye pressure.
-They will also need to inspect the deeper eye layers whenever possible.
+They may also need to inspect the deeper eye layers.

 For the most part, eye herpes affects the transparent front part of the eye.
 This condition is known as epithelial keratitis.

-Doctors will prescribe topical ointments, such as an antiviral or antibiotic ointment, for a person to apply gently to their eyelids.
+Doctors may prescribe topical ointments, such as an antiviral ointment, for a person to apply gently to their eyelids.

 Outer eye layers